Bhai Banno: Bhai Banno recension

-Bhai Banno is said to have made an exact-copy of the original manuscript of the Ād Granth that had been compiled by Guru Arjan.
-However, Banno's copy (known as the Khari bir) contained extra works authored by Mirabai, Surdas, and Guru Arjan appended at the end, along with the work Hakikat rah mukam raje shivanabh ki, which were not found/included in the canonical edition finalized by Guru Arjan in 1604.
+Bhai Banno is said to have made an exact copy of the original manuscript of the Ād Granth that had been compiled by Guru Arjan.
+However, Banno's copy (known as the Khari bir) contained extra works authored by Mirabai, Surdas, and Guru Arjan appended at the end, along with the work Hakikat rah mukam raje shivanabh ki, which were not found or included in the canonical edition finalized by Guru Arjan in 1604.
 Much of the early Sikh manuscripts of the Guru Granth Sahib that still survive are of the Banno recension, such as those kept at the India Office Library and British Museum.

-There is a debate regarding if the Kartarpur Bir or Banno Bir is closer to the original Ād Granth manuscript.
+There is a debate regarding whether the Kartarpur Bir or Banno Bir is closer to the original Ād Granth manuscript.
 (Note: Another controversy has been the discovery of two blank folios in the Kartarpur manuscript (near page 703) and why the Ramakali hymn on that page is just two opening lines.
 In contrast to the Kartarpur manuscript, the Banno manuscript of Adi Granth, discovered in Kanpur and dated to 1644, is identical in all respects but it has no blank pages and on the folio pages near 703 is a complete hymn.
 The Banno bir has been controversial because it includes many Hindu rites-of-passage (sanskara) in that version of the Adi Granth.
 According to W.H.
 McLeod, the difference in the two versions can be because of three possibilities, from which he withholds judgment: first, Guru Arjan deliberately left the blank folio pages to complete it later, but was unable to because he was arrested and executed by the Mughal emperor Jehangir; second, the hymn and pages existed in the original manuscript, the Banno bir is older, the pages were removed by Khalsa Sikhs from the Kartarpur manuscript and replaced with blank folios in their attempt to carve out a separate Sikh identity from the Hindus during the Singh Sabha Movement; third, the blank pages were intentionally left by Guru Arjan for unknown reasons, and the complete hymn in the Banno bir is an interpolation added by a Sikh follower who wanted to insert Brahminical rites-of-passage rituals in the text.
 According to G.B.
 Singh – a Sikh scholar who pioneered study of the early Sikh manuscripts, the evidence supports the second theory.
 According to Pashaura Singh, his examination of the manuscripts and linguistic evidence yields support for the third theory, noting that the smaller hand and different writing implement in which the remaining 22 lines were written, the lines themselves do not match earlier manuscripts and differ in structure and lexicon from the rest of Guru Arjan's writings, the presence of other short verses in all manuscripts like Vār Basant with only three stanzas, and points to the fact that G.B.
 Singh had made the claim without actually examining the text, positing that he seemed to have been serving the interests of the Arya Samaj based on his writings.)